cloudoperators/greenhouse/docs/user-guides/plugin/development.md

 - [kubectl](https://kubernetes.io/docs/reference/kubectl/)
 - [Greenhousectl](https://github.com/cloudoperators/greenhouse/releases)

-## Initializing the local development environment

-First, let's initialize the local development environment by cloning the [Greenhouse Extensions repository](https://github.com/cloudoperators/greenhouse-extensions/).
-This repository contains already existing Greenhouse _PluginDefinitions_ as well as the local development environment setup.

 ### Starting the local develoment environment

-Follow the [Get started](https://github.com/cloudoperators/greenhouse-extensions/tree/main/dev-env#get-started) section of the dev-env README to spin up the local Greenhouse development environment.
+Follow the [Local Development](./../../contribute/local-dev.md) documentation to spin up the local Greenhouse development environment.

 This will provide you with a local Greenhouse instance running, filled with some example Greenhouse resources and the Greenhouse UI running on `http://localhost:3000`.